Balance-Analytics-io/BALANCE_Media_Preview/posts/announcement-new-website-charts/announcement-new-website-charts.md

 **Grab Articles by Category:** At the website footer are article category tags to choose from for certain topics of interest.
 You will then be taken back to the homepage with the queried articles of interest.

 **Research Articles:** We aim for highly curated research and analysis in our articles.
-At the bottom of our shareable articles are calls to action to delegate, subscribe, and join our chat in the Matrix to build an intelligence hub community.
+At the bottom of our shareable articles are calls to action to delegate, subscribe, and join our chat in the Matrix -- our intelligence hub community.

 {% video src="walking_thru_cf_article_bottom_boxes.mov" %}